Texas: Colonization

-The Anahuac Disturbances in 1832 were the first open revolt against Mexican rule, and they coincided with a revolt in Mexico against the nation's president.
-Texians sided with the federalists against the current government and drove all Mexican soldiers out of East Texas.
+The Anahuac Disturbances in 1832 were the first open revolt against Mexican rule, coinciding with a revolt in Mexico against the nation's president.
+Texians sided with the federalists against the government and drove all Mexican soldiers out of East Texas.
 They took advantage of the lack of oversight to agitate for more political freedom.
 Texians met at the Convention of 1832 to discuss requesting independent statehood, among other issues.
 The following year, Texians reiterated their demands at the Convention of 1833.